LFS LINKS

 LFS Undergraduate Programs

 Collectively, students in our Faculty strive to address key global issues related to our food systems, global resources, economic prosperity, and the health of our planet.
 Click on one of our programs below to learn more about why you might pick that program, and what you’d love about it.
+You can also explore the different majors available.

 Why choose this program?